Distressed and Non-distressed (satisfied) Marital Relationships in Couples Counseling Part I

 Despite the differences and similarities that exist between partners, it is how the differences are handled that predicts future marital distress and divorce.
 It is the goal of successful marital therapy to help individuals learn how to manage differences.
 Negative escalation cycles of communication are problems in emotion regulation.
 Non-distressed couples break the cycles much quicker by responding to negative expression with neutral or positive behavior.
 Non-distressed wives play an important role in exiting out of these negative cycles, thereby regulating emotion.
 It appears that the expression of negative emotion in conflict at low or moderate levels is predictive of long-term increases in marital satisfaction.
 The expression of tolerable levels of negative emotion may facilitate problem solving and can have positive reinforcing consequences.
 Rather, it is high and chronic levels of conflict that are distressful.
 The level of conflict that couples can endure at any one time may be a function of their ability to withstand negative emotion.
 This tolerance may be influenced by historical factors, individual physiological differences in arousal mechanisms and learned responses.

 In satisfied marriages, wives often take responsibility for solving and managing difficult conflicts.
 In egalitarian relationships, husbands seem to also play this role.
 In satisfying marriages, gender differences diminish with increased expression of emotional intimacy.
 In such marriages, men are just as likely as women to share hurts, aspirations and problems.

-Couples and Relationship Therapy are offered by Carlos Durana Ph.D., M.Ac. in Reston, Virginia, Washington, DC, and Bethesda, Maryland.
+Couples counseling, relationship therapy, and marital therapy is offered by Carlos Durana Ph.D., M.Ac. in Reston, Virginia, Washington, DC, and Bethesda, Maryland.